PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

 <img src="images/diagram.png">

-* Three VPCs are created (`mgmt`, `untrust`, & `vpc1`), each containing a subnets in `us-east1` & `us-west1`.
+* 3 x VPCs are created (`mgmt`, `untrust`, & `vpc1`), each containing a subnets in `us-east1` & `us-west1`.
-* A VM-Series is deployed in each region (`us-east1-vmseries` & `us-west1-vmseries`) with NICs in each VPC.
+* 1 x VM-Series is created in each region (`us-east1-vmseries` & `us-west1-vmseries`) with NICs in each VPC.
-* The firewall's `vpc1` NIC is configured as a router appliance spoke connected to a NCC hub.
+* The firewall's NIC in `vpc1` is connected as a router appliance to a NCC hub.
-* The firewalls are BGP peers with a Cloud Router in each region to enable route exchange.
+* In each region, the firewalls are BGP neighbors with Cloud Routers enabling end-to-end route propagation.
-* In the event of a regional failure, traffic from the affected region automatically fails over to the firewall in the healthy region through dynamic route propagation.
+* In the event of a regional failure, egress traffic from the affected region is automatically rerouted to the firewall in the healthy region through dynamic route propagation.

 ## Requirements

 The following is required for this tutorial:

 1. A Google Cloud project.
-2. A machine with Terraform version:`"~> 1.7"`
+2. A machine with Terraform version:`" ">= 0.15.3, < 2.0""`

 > [!NOTE]
 > This tutorial assumes you are using Google Cloud Shell.